Company formation in the Czech Republic

 Why consider registering a company in the Czech Republic?

-- Chosen name for the company.
+- Chosen name of the company.

 - Memorandum and Articles of Association (MAA).